Justin Trudeau: University and early career

-Trudeau has a Bachelor of Arts degree in literature from McGill University and a Bachelor of Education degree from the University of British Columbia.
+Trudeau earned a Bachelor of Arts degree in literature from McGill University in 1994 and a Bachelor of Education degree from the University of British Columbia in 1998.
 In his first year at McGill, Trudeau became acquainted with his future principal secretary, Gerald Butts, through their mutual friend, Jonathan Ablett.
 Butts invited Trudeau to join the McGill Debating Union.
 They bonded while driving back to Montreal after a debate tournament at Princeton University.
 After graduation, Trudeau stayed in Vancouver where he became a substitute teacher at local schools such as Killarney Secondary and worked permanently as a French and math teacher at the private West Point Grey Academy.
 He became a roommate at the Douglas Lodge with fellow West Point Grey Academy faculty member and friend Christopher Ingvaldson.
 From 2002 to 2004, he studied engineering at the École Polytechnique de Montréal, affiliated with Université de Montréal, but did not graduate.
 He started a master's degree in environmental geography at McGill but withdrew from the program to seek public office.

 In August 2000, Trudeau attended the Kokanee Summit in Creston, British Columbia, to raise funds in honour of his brother Michel Trudeau and other avalanche victims.
 After the event, an unsigned editorial in the Creston Valley Advance (a local newspaper) accused Trudeau of having groped an unnamed female reporter while at the music festival.
 The editorial stated Trudeau provided a "day-late" apology to the reporter, saying, "If I had known you were reporting for a national paper, I never would have been so forward".
 In 2018, Trudeau was questioned about the groping incident but said he did not remember any negative incidents from that time.
 His apology and later statement about the event have been described as hypocritical, while responses to the story have described it as a witch hunt or non-story.

 In October 2000, Trudeau, then 28, emerged as a prominent figure after delivering a eulogy at his father's state funeral.
 The Canadian Broadcasting Corporation (CBC) received numerous calls to rebroadcast the speech after its initial transmission, and leading Quebec politician Claude Ryan described it as "perhaps ... the first manifestation of a dynasty".
 A book issued by the CBC in 2003 included the speech in its list of significant Canadian events from the past fifty years.

 In 2007, Trudeau starred in the two-part CBC Television miniseries The Great War, which gave an account of Canada's participation in the First World War.
 He portrayed his fifth cousin, twice removed, Major Talbot Mercer Papineau, who was killed on October 30, 1917, during the Battle of Passchendaele.
 Trudeau is one of several children of former prime ministers who have become Canadian media personalities.
 The others are Ben Mulroney (son of Brian Mulroney), Catherine Clark (daughter of Joe Clark), and Trudeau's younger brother, Alexandre.
 Ben Mulroney was a guest at Trudeau's wedding.